AstreaTSS/RealmsPlayerlistWebsite/docs/wiki/self_hosting.md

 1. Pull the latest changes from the repo - `git pull`.
 2. Install the latest packages through `pip install -r requirements.txt`.
 3. If the `prisma` package was updated, or `schema.prisma` was modified with new/removed fields, you should run `python -m prisma generate` to generate the database models.
-4. If any new entries were added to `migrations/`, run `python -m prisma migrate dev` to update the database.
-You'll need to set the `DB_URL` variable manually in your terminal for this command.
+4. If any new entries were added to `migrations/`, run `python -m prisma migrate deploy` to update the database.
+You'll need to set the `DB_URL` variable manually in your terminal for this command, likely via `export`.
-  - Depending on your needs, you may want to replace `dev` with `prod` to use a production migration (usually less destructive).
+  - Depending on your needs, you may want to replace `deploy` with `dev` to perform a destructive migration.
 For more information, check out [the docs about Prisma Migrate](https://www.prisma.io/docs/orm/prisma-migrate).
 5. Run `python main.py` to restart the bot.
 You may want to use a process manager like `pm2` to keep the bot running in the background.
   - To sync new slash commands, run `@BOT_MENTION debug sync` in Discord (replace `BOT_MENTION` with the bot's mention, like `@Realms Playerlist Bot`).

 ## Notes
 - When first running the bot, you'll need to sync the slash commands to start using the bot.
-You can do this by running `@BOT_MENTION jsk sync` in Discord (replace `BOT_MENTION` with the bot's mention, like `@Realms Playerlist Bot`).
+You can do this by running `@BOT_MENTION debug sync` in Discord (replace `BOT_MENTION` with the bot's mention, like `@Realms Playerlist Bot`).
-  - If you wish to use the developer slash commands, you'll also need to sync to your dev server through `@BOT_MENTION jsk sync DEV_SERVER_ID` (`DEV_SERVER_ID` with the ID of the server you want to sync to).
+  - If you wish to use the developer slash commands, you'll also need to sync to your dev server through `@BOT_MENTION debug sync DEV_SERVER_ID` (`DEV_SERVER_ID` with the ID of the server you want to sync to).
 - There are a *lot* of developer commands.
 You can check them out by looking through the [`owner_cmds.py` file](https://github.com/AstreaTSS/RealmsPlayerlistBot/blob/main/exts/owner_cmds.py).
 - While self-hosting the bot, you are subject under the terms of the GNU Affero General Public License license.
 You can read more about the license [on this page](https://choosealicense.com/licenses/agpl-3.0/) or [on the GNU website](https://www.gnu.org/licenses/agpl-3.0.html).
 - While you can [join my support server](https://discord.gg/NSdetwGjpK) for help, I cannot guarantee I will be able to help you with self-hosting the bot due to how different each setup can be.
 I will also not help you with setting up Docker, Postgres, Redis, or any other software you need to self-host the bot.
 I will only help with the bot itself.